Oleiny Linares Nápoles

-Oleiny Linares Napoles (born 9 May 1983), is a Cuban Woman Grandmaster (WIM) chess player.
+Oleiny Linares Napoles (born 9 May 1983), is a Cuban Woman Grandmaster chess player.

 She was the champion of women's chess Cuba in February 2010 and runner-up in 2011, and was the winner of the Cuba junior women's championship in 2003.

 She won in the Pan-American University Tournament in 2009 and participated representing Cuba in the Chess Olympiad twice, in the years 2008 and 2010.